AJRepo/certbot_haproxy/README.md

 ```
    $HAPROXY_CRT_DIR/[wildcard.]$TLSNAME.pem -> /etc/ssl/$TLSNAME/[wildcard.]$TLSNAME.pem
 ```
-This takes advantage of HA-Proxy's ability to use a config dir for the crt directive(s) so that adding new (sub)domains can be done without re-editing the haproxy.cfg file.
+This takes advantage of HAProxy's ability to use a config dir for the crt directive(s) so that adding new (sub)domains can be done without re-editing the haproxy.cfg file.

-This script will restart HA-Proxy if the haproxy.cfg file passes a haproxy config file check (`haproxy -c -f /etc/haproxy/haproxy.cfg`)
+This script will restart HAProxy if the haproxy.cfg file passes a haproxy config file check (`haproxy -c -f /etc/haproxy/haproxy.cfg`)